This post includes affliate links, read here how these work.

 They help me know I WILL be HAPPIER WITHOUT so many things however lovely they are individually.
 And that nudges me gently to make choices.

-Owning so many books, so many clothes, so many toys, so many nick nacks is making miserable so which will I be happier without?
+Owning so many books, so many clothes, so many toys, so many nick nacks is making me deeply unhappy, so which will I be happier without?

 It’s not a simple rational question.
 It’s messy and muddled.